Am I required to connect with FWCB faculty before I submit an application for the M.S. Plan A/B or Ph.D. Program?

 I've been recommended for acceptance to the FWCB Graduate Program, now what?

-If an applicant is recommended by the FWCB Graduate Committee to the CSU Graduate School and Graduate Admissions Office for acceptance, the applicant should immediately go to the CSU Graduate Admissions webpage at http://graduateschool.colostate.edu/prospective-students/apply/ and complete the Online Application.
+If an applicant is recommended by an FWCB Graduate Faculty member to the CSU Graduate School and Graduate Admissions Office for acceptance, the applicant should immediately go to the CSU Graduate Admissions webpage at and complete the Online Application.

 Recommendation Letters: are they required and where should they be sent?